-CREDIT COMPLETION PROGRAM COSTS DISTANCE

-HOURS TIME EDUCATION

-24 Full course load: 8 months Part-time: Unlimited A full course load is equivalent to 12 credits per term.
-The tuition for the 2022-2023 academic year is \$505 per credit hour.
-The total tuition for the GradDipCS program is \$12,120 (24 credit hours at \$505 per credit hour).
+CREDIT HOURS COMPLETION TIME PROGRAM COSTS DISTANCE EDUCATION 24 Full course load: 8 months Part-time: The tuition for the 2024- 2025 academic year is \$520 per onsite credit hour and \$540 per online credit hour.
+When completing the GradDipCS degree, you can take up to 12 credits of courses through Online Unlimited A full course load is equivalent to 12 credits per term.
+The total onsite tuition for the GradDipCS program is \$12,480 (24 credit hours at \$520 per credit hour).
+Courses .
 For a breakdown of associated fees and costs of living, view our sample budget.
-To help you offset the high costs of graduate education, we offer scholarships, financial aid, and work opportunities on campus.
-When completing the GradDipCS degree, you can take up to 9 credits of courses through Distance Education , although no more than 6 of those credits may be the Foundational Core courses listed on the MA Theo Studies page .
+To help you offset the costs of graduate education, we offer scholarships, financial aid, and work opportunities on campus.